 My BJ’s Perks MasterCard is a fee-free credit card available for members of BJ’s Wholesale Club.
-Most locations are on the East Coast so if you live near one, consider taking advantage of their rewards program, especially if you shop often and like to buy in bulk.
+Most locations are on the East Coast so if you live near one, consider taking advantage of their cash bank program, especially if you shop often and like to buy in bulk.
 It’s a pretty comprehensive card, especially considering that there’s no annual fee.

 You’ll earn cash back on different types of purchases, which can then be used towards future BJ’s purchases.
 For instance, depending on which membership level you choose, you get either 3% or 5% cash back on any of your BJ’s purchases.

 Additionally, all cardmembers get 10-cents off each gallon at BJ’s gas stations.
 You’ll also get 2% cashback from dining out just about anywhere as well as from gas purchases made at any other gas station.

 When you shop anywhere else with your BJ’s MasterCard, you’ll get a cool 1% in cash back.
 Again, as long as you stay on top of your monthly balances, you can quickly see some savings with this credit card.